Philips CPAP

 In order to treat sleep apnea, a CPAP machine constantly pushes air into a person’s nose through a mask or apparatus strapped to the face.
 The airflow keeps the uvula, soft palate and tongue from obstructing the airway, allowing a person to breathe better and improve sleep.
 It also reduces snoring.

-Medical providers will program the machine with the correct pressure setting for the patient.
+Medical providers program the machine with the correct pressure setting for the patient, and the pressure can be adjusted if needed.
 It may take a while to get used to sleeping with a CPAP.
-The pressure can be adjusted depending on how well a patient does.

 Side Effects of Philips CPAP Devices